cockroachdb/terraform-provider-cockroach/docs/resources/private_endpoint_services.md

 page_title: "cockroach_private_endpoint_services Resource - terraform-provider-cockroach"
 subcategory: ""
 description: |-
-  PrivateEndpointServices contains services that allow for VPC communication, either via PrivateLink (AWS) or Peering (GCP).
+  PrivateEndpointServices contains services that allow for for private connectivity to the CockroachDB Cloud cluster.
 ---

 # cockroach_private_endpoint_services (Resource)

-PrivateEndpointServices contains services that allow for VPC communication, either via PrivateLink (AWS) or Peering (GCP).
+PrivateEndpointServices contains services that allow for for private connectivity to the CockroachDB Cloud cluster.

 ## Example Usage